1-500 Department Organization and Functions

 Organized Crime Unit: The Organized Crime Unit (OCU) investigates cases involving organized crime, human trafficking and other criminal enterprises.
 The OCU is comprised of the following functions:

 Auto Theft Prevention (ATP): The ATP Function coordinates ‘bait vehicles’ for use in deterring vehicle thefts.

-Joint Terrorism Task Force (JTTF): The MPD assigns officers to serve on the (Federal) Joint Terrorism Task Force (JTTF).
+Joint Terrorism Task Force: The MPD assigns officers to serve on the (Federal) Joint Terrorism Task Force (JTTF).
 The Task Force coordinates information that may involve potential terroristic activity and threats to national security.

 Violent Criminal Apprehension Team (VCAT) Function: The primary role of VCAT is to support the Criminal Investigations Division with locating and apprehending violent criminal suspects.
 VCAT also assists other law enforcement agencies with violent criminal apprehensions.

 Violent Offender Task Force (VOTF) Function: The VOTF Function supports investigations by coordinating suspect information with a focus on arresting recidivist or violent criminal suspects.

 Weapons Function: The Weapons Function supports investigations in criminal cases involving firearms.
 They provide analyses and compile statistics on firearms incidents.

 The Support Services Division provides criminal history, property and evidence intake and transcription (data) services for the Department.
 The Division is comprised of the following: Criminal History Unit, Property and Evidence Unit and Transcription Unit.

 Criminal History/Records Unit: The Criminal History/Records Unit maintains a central filing system of all Offense, Arrest, and Traffic Accident Reports.
 The unit receives and responds to subpoenas, court ordered expungements and other legal documents and also maintains files on arrested persons and operates the CJIS/NCIC Computer System.